erickhun/blog/content/posts/google-maps-social-network.md

 series = []
 +++

-Google Maps is the application I use most in my daily life.
-Whether I want to go somewhere else in the city, need to know where the nearest subway station is, or am looking for a restaurant or a bar.
-One of the most useful features is probably user reviews.
+Google Maps is the application I use the most in my daily life.
+Whether I need a direction, looking for a place to eat, fix my phone....
+The influence of Google Maps goes beyond mere navigation – it has also became a key platform for local businesses, where reviews can **make or break** their success.
+Whether it's choosing a dining destination (sometimes right in front of the restaurant itself) or meticulously selecting a hotel, it's evident that reviews on Google Maps play a pivotal role in decision-making.
+In recent years, Google has quietly introduced social media features, but more recently, these changes have become quite noticeable and might impact the user experience within the app.

 My first contributions were made 7 years ago, prompted by a rather innocent push notification from Google Maps: 'How was restaurant/hotel XX?'
 I would then add some photos with a tap, and my opinion was published.
 They followed up with some 'magic internet points' via email—lots of views with relatively low effort.
 I was hooked: